danielsularea/lily.work/blog/_posts/2015-07-03-local-development-setup-in-osx-yosemite.md

 Now, you should be able to run `mkvirtualenv test` to create a new python virtual environment named "test" and use `workon test` to activate it.
 Once you're in the proper virtualenv, run `pip install django psycopg2` to get Django and have it to be able to interact with PostgreSQL.

 ## Extra Steps
-- [Set up SSH key for Git.][git-ssh]
+- [Set up SSH key for Git.][git-ssh]{:target="_blank"}
-- If you decide to use [PostgreSQL.app][postgresql-app] instead, don't cask install it.
+- If you decide to use [PostgreSQL.app][postgresql-app]{:target="_blank"} instead, don't cask install it.
 Since cask aliases and actually stores the applications elsewhere, PostgreSQL.app don't run until you drag and drop it into the Applications folder anyways.
 Also, you will need to add `export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.4/bin` to `.bash_profile` to use its tools.
-- [Install Node.js][node] to get things like Grunt or Gulp later.
+- [Install Node.js][node]{:target="_blank"} to get things like Grunt or Gulp later.

 ## Summary
 Although this article was fairly long, it really only takes at most an hour to finish.
 I definitely have multiple Terminal sessions going at once when they don't have any dependency conflicts.
-I have also had a lot of trouble  configuring Apache manually so I kind of cop out by using [MAMP][mamp] but I'll keep working out the kinks before I post any instructions.
+I have also had a lot of trouble  configuring Apache manually so I kind of cop out by using [MAMP][mamp]{:target="_blank"} but I'll keep working out the kinks before I post any instructions.

 [homebrew]: http://brew.sh/
 [cask]: http://caskroom.io/